What is the purpose of the study?

 If required, the NFDHH can make the results of the original screening available to medical professionals involved in the full hearing assessment.

-Data collected during this study, including research information, will be retained by Fit for Work for a period of 10 years for auditing purposes, according to the Privacy Act 1993.
+Data collected during this study, including research information, will be retained by the NFDHH for a period of 10 years for auditing purposes, according to the Privacy Act 1993.
 No one other than the persons involved in this study have access to the data.

 Aggregated results of the study will be made available to the general public, including you and your child.
 At no point will this include any personal identifiable information.